Indian rates held steady despite "big bang" reforms

 It still must overcome political opposition, including from within the ruling Congress party coalition, to make the reforms stick.

-Analysts had cut their economic growth forecasts for the current fiscal year - some to as low as 5.1 percent - amid stalled growth in industrial and manufacturing activity and concerns about the current account and fiscal deficits and lack of reforms.
+Analysts had cut their economic growth forecasts for the current fiscal year - some to as low as 5.1 percent - amid stalling industrial and manufacturing activity and concerns about the current account and fiscal deficits and lack of reforms.
 By comparison, the prime minister’s economic advisory panel’s trimmed-down forecast of 6.7 percent looks optimistic.

 India was growing at a nearly double-digit pace before the 2008 global financial crisis.